leishanai/Lyrics_Generator_Using_LSTM/readme.md

 * Dataset is from [Kaggle](https://www.kaggle.com/gyani95/380000-lyrics-from-metrolyrics).

-* Thanks to the tutorial [GPU-accelerated Deep Learning on Windows 10](https://github.com/philferriere/dlwin).
+* Thanks for the tutorial [GPU-accelerated Deep Learning on Windows 10](https://github.com/philferriere/dlwin).